More employees are quitting their jobs now than any time in the past ten years. Have you got a smooth offboarding process in place to handle that?

 If a contract termination is in line with previous disciplinary action

 HR and offboarding software such as Navigo's HR solution HROnboard can automatically generate the necessary documents that employers and employees must complete before a contract ends.
 It also provides an audit trail to ensure that all the necessary steps have been completed and documented before an employee leaves.

 A recent survey revealed that 89 percent of managers believe employees leave for more money, but 88 percent of employees listed other reasons for leaving.
 Not knowing why employees are leaving makes it harder to put in place any kind of employee retention strategy.

 Exit interviews can help you better understand why employees are leaving, and this insight allows you to rectify problems or put in place new initiatives or systems to stop your workers from walking out the door.

 Employee offboarding software can help you capture exit interview data more efficiently online: via an email questionnaire or through an anonymous online portal.

 There are also some industries or job roles in which you need workers to complete paper-based exit interviews.
 In this case, employee offboarding software such as ExitPro by Retensa can provide printable exit interview questions, which you can then input into the system to generate reports and carry out analysis.

-Extending and complementing the idea of exit interviews, having a dedicated exit portal for employees ensure that not only does your worker have all the information they need to.
+Extending and complementing the idea of exit interviews and having a dedicated exit portal for employees ensure that your workers have all the information they need.
 This works much like a portal for when employees start the company where you would put all the training and resources they need to get up and running quicker.